 - Take care not to overcrowd your baking tray/s as this can cause excess moisture and soggy wedges.

-Nutritional information is a rough guide only, calculated using an online calculator.
-The results will obviously differ greatly depending on the size of sweet potatoes used.
+Nutritional information is a ROUGH guide only, calculated using an online calculator.